 This document constitutes an original "format" created by Michele Sciam to explain the work of Piet Mondrian.
-The explanatory diagrams of Mondrian's paintings are original works created by Michele Sciam in the context of his activity of criticism, discussion, divulgation and teaching.
+The explanatory diagrams of Mondrian's paintings are original works created by © Michele Sciam 1989 - 2025 - All rights reserved Michele Sciam in the context of his activity of criticism, discussion, divulgation and teaching.